- The Agricultural Producer Security Council is a statutory council created under s. 15.137(1), Stats.

 - One person representing the Wisconsin Farm Bureau Federation.

-- One person representing the Cooperative Network.
+- One person representing the Wisconsin Federation of Cooperatives (Cooperative Network).

 - One person representing the Wisconsin Potato and Vegetable Growers Association, Inc.